Times and rooms are subject to change. Check back here for updates.

 [INV] Perhaps ham radio impacted your life in a way you couldn't have imagined?
 Now's the time to share your ham radio-related story!
 This event will allow each participant to tell the audience their unique ham radio story.
 This special event will take place Saturday night, following the conclusion of the Grand Banquet.

-Military Auxiliary Radio System (MARS) and Shared Resources (SHARES) Awareness for Amateur Radio Operators
+Military Auxiliary Radio System (MARS) and Shared Resources (SHARES) Awareness

 Tom Kinahan, N1CPE